 David Bullard, PhD David has had a psychotherapy practice in San Francisco with individuals and couples for over 35 years, and enjoys writing and providing workshops about couples and intimacy for other therapists and health professionals.
 He is grateful for having had the opportunity of learning about Tibetan Buddhism from Robert Thurman , and about the poetry of life from David Whyte.
 He is clinical professor in medicine and medical psychology (psychiatry) at UCSF.

-Ryuko Laura Burges Laura Burges is a lay entrusted teacher who lectures and leads retreats at different practice centers in Northern California.
-A teacher of children for 30 years, she brings mindfulness practice to elementary classrooms.
-She co-founded the Sangha in Recovery program at San Francisco Zen Center.
+Ryuko Laura Burges Ryuko Laura Burges, a lay entrusted Buddhist teacher in the Soto Zen tradition, lectures and leads retreats at different practice centers in Northern California.
+A teacher of children for 30 years, she also trains teachers to bring mindfulness practice into elementary classrooms.
+Laura co-founded the Sangha in Recovery program at Zen Center.
+She is the abiding teacher at the Lenox House meditation group in Oakland.

 Grace Dammann Dr. Grace Dammann, a revered physician who was honored by the Dalai Lama for her extraordinary work with AIDS patients during the height of the epidemic, has been a resident of Green Gulch Farm for many decades.
 Her life was shattered in May 2008 by a catastrophic head-on collision on the Golden Gate Bridge.
 After 48 days in a coma and multiple surgeries for broken bones and injured organs, doctors were amazed when Grace miraculously awoke with her cognitive abilities intact.
 Yet once the thrill and euphoria of survival had passed, the hard, painful work of rehabilitation and caregiving began for Grace, her partner Fu Schroeder, and an extraordinary community of friends and colleagues.